 To keep track of each spouse’s individual rights, duties, and responsibilities, post-divorce, your judge will encompass all of your divorce terms into a single document.
 This document is called a divorce decree, and—once signed by your judge—is backed by the full force of the law.

-Here’s what you need to know about a divorce decree in California, and how the Provinziano team can help you navigate these important legal matters.
+Here’s what you need to know about a divorce decree in California.

 What is a Divorce Decree?